AdrianVazquezMejia/PeopleCounterApp/WRITEUP.md

 - I convert it to IR `python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model ssd_mobilenet_v2_coco_2018_03_29/frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json`

 This model did not seemed to accurate but I used through artifact in order to keep it useful.
 I mean, just detect a person if he/she remains more than one second in the video.

--
+I draw to bounding box with less accuracy but I only count them under the conditions listed.

+- More than one  second present continuosly to say he/she  get in.

+- More than one second not present to say he/she left.